 Today, a charming business district and the still-popular Madison Park beach are the pride of the neighborhood.

 It’s hard not to feel a little fancier when you’re hanging out in Madison Park.
 The houses are beautiful, the shops and restaurants are classy and unique, and it’s far enough away from the city to make it seem like you’ve really gotten away on vacation.
 It’s also clear that the community is a supportive one; there are always events going on to honor local artists or give a nod to new businesses that have set up shop.

 Activities and Attractions

 At the east end of Madison Avenue, you can find several blocks’ worth of shops, restaurants, and spas.
-You’d have to go back several times to get an appreciation of the variety of cuisines; there are French bistros (like Rover’s), sushi bars like Nishino, a handful of pubs and alehouses, one amazing Tex-Mex place called Cactus, and a smattering of other staples, like pizza and Thai food.
+You’d have to go back several times to get an appreciation of the variety of cuisines; there are French bistros (like Chef in the Hat), sushi bars like Nishino, a handful of pubs and alehouses, one amazing Tex-Mex place called Cactus, and a smattering of other staples, like pizza and Thai food.

 Madison Park Beach and the Washington Park Arboretum both offer great outdoorsy activities, like swimming, kayaking, hiking, or just stopping to smell the roses.
 Or, as in the case of the arboretum, the rhododendrons.

 You Might Also Like

 Since the early days in Seattle, Madison Park has been a destination for anyone who wants to enjoy a picturesque and chic place to spend the day.
 Today, the whole neighborhood has the same reputation.